stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 ## Factor Structure

-Exploratory factor analysis produced a clear one-factor solution: additional factors were uninterpretable.
+Exploratory factor analysis produced a clear one-factor solution; additional factors were uninterpretable.
 The factor loadings are as follows:

 | Question | Loading |
 |-|-|